-10 Simple Fall Prevention Exercises Seniors Can Do at Home
+10 Simple At Home Fall Prevention Exercises for Seniors

-More than 1 in 4 older adults falls each year, often resulting in serious injuries that cause loss of independence and mobility.
+More than 1 in 4 older adults will fall each year, often resulting in serious injuries that cause loss of independence and mobility.

 Doing fall prevention exercises regularly reduces the risk of falls by specifically strengthening key muscles and joints to improve balance.

-We found a helpful free video from two physical therapists that teaches how to do 10 simple fall prevention exercises.
+We found a helpful free video from two physical therapists that teaches how to perform 10 simple fall-prevention exercises.

-No equipment is needed, so they can easily be done at home.
+No equipment is required; they can be performed at home.

 The priority is to stay safe while exercising.

-At least for the first few times they try these exercises, stand close and be ready to support your older adult in case they become unsteady.
+At least for the first few times they try these exercises, stand close and be prepared to support your older adult if they become unsteady.

 Encourage them to sit and take breaks if they feel tired or wobbly.
 And let them know not to do any exercise that causes pain.

-For older adults who need to gain strength because they are frail or unsteady, use an inexpensive gait belt for extra support while walking.
+For older adults who need to build strength due to frailty or unsteadiness, use an inexpensive gait belt for additional support during walking.

-Encourage them to keep doing the exercises with you at their side – they will improve over time.
+Please encourage them to continue the exercises with you at their side; they will improve over time.

 Exercise 1 – chair sit to stand (2:00 in video)